Siege of Shouzhou: Siege

 The Southern Tang again tried to threaten the Later Zhou's line of retreat but this time they were defeated.
-Details of the siege itself are slim, but we know many details of the campaigns of Southern Tang armies that were sent to relive the city in the two years the city was besieged.
+Details of the siege itself are slim, but we know many details of the campaigns of Southern Tang armies that were sent to relieve the city in the two years the city was besieged.
 They were all defeated.
 All these Southern Tang armies were defeated without one gaining a major victory mainly due to Zhao Kuang Yin (future emperor Taizu of Song) who was the most talented commander of his time.
 Despite these victories the soldiers inside Shouzhou led by Liu Renzhan refused to surrender until all Southern Tang forces were defeated.
 This came in 957 AD when the last Southern Tang army north of the Yangtze was destroyed.
 The defenders then finally surrendered.

 Aftermath

 With their armies gone and the main fort holding a major Zhou invasion of their territory also gone, the Southern Tang had to sue for peace.
 The peace gave Later Zhou all Southern Tang territory above the Yangtze and practically made Tang a vassal of Zhou.
-Zhao Kuang Yin used his popularity gained due to his many victories during the siege to overthrow Guo Rong's son in 960 AD, founding the Song Dynasty.
+Zhao Kuang Yin used his popularity gained due to his many victories during the siege to overthrow Guo Rong's son in 960 AD, founding the Song dynasty.
 With the Southern Tang severely weakened the Song were in good position to unify China, which they would 980 AD.